 4. You Only Have One Ad Per Ad Group (And The Copy Could Use Some Work)

-Even if you have three or more ads, you still might not be seeing great results.
+Even if you have multiple ads for each ad group, you still might not be seeing great results.
 What’s wrong?
 Take a hard look at your ad copy.
 Is it compelling?
 Is it clear?
 Is there a CTA?
 Remember to write for your audience, use emotional triggers to your advantage, and emphasize why people should choose your business.

-Also do a few quick Google searches to see how your competitor’s ads look like compared to yours.
+Also, do a few quick Google searches to see how your competitor’s ads look compared to yours.
 Is their offer better?
 Is their copy more enticing?
 Learn from your competitors and adjust your ad copy.

-5. You’re Not Taking Advantage of Ad Extensions
+5. You’re Not Taking Advantage of Ad Assets

-So you’ve created ads, that’s great!
-But Google Ads offers many more opportunities to make your ad stand out.
-If you add these extensions, it doesn’t guarantee that they will appear (they may appear in different combinations, or not at all if your quality score is low) but when they do show, your ads will yield higher CTRs!
+So you’ve created ads; that’s great!
+But Google Ads offers many more opportunities to make your ad stand out with assets.
+If you add assets, it doesn’t guarantee that they will appear (they may appear in different combinations or not at all if your quality score is low), but when they do show, your ads will yield higher CTRs!
+Assets used to be called extensions — as the old name suggests, they are an extension of your ads.

-- Callouts: Use callouts to highlight important information such as features or benefits.
+- Callouts: Use callouts to highlight important information, such as features or benefits.
 What makes your business unique?
 Do you offer free shipping?
-Is your service fast?
+Do you answer the phone 24/7?
 Do you offer same-day repairs?
 Include it as a callout!

 - Sitelinks: Add links to related pages on your site, such as pricing, how to contact you, related services/products, etc. You might be thinking, “But why would I want people to go anywhere but my landing page?”
 Don’t worry — people are still going to mostly click on your ad headline.
 Sitelinks give searchers an idea of what other relevant information they can find on your site.

-- Tip: to check how your sitelinks are performing, segment by This Extension vs Other.
+- Tip: to check how your sitelinks are performing, segment by This asset vs Other.

 - Call: Want people to call your business?
-Add the call extension!
+Add a phone number!
 You can schedule it to appear only during business hours, so you don’t get calls when you’re not there to answer the phone.
-This extension is clickable on mobile, but just appears as text on desktop.
+This asset is clickable on mobile but just appears as text on desktop.

-- Structured Snippets: This extension is great, but there are some limitations with it because it has a limited selection of choices for the header.
+- Structured Snippets: This asset is great, but there are some limitations with it because it has a limited selection of choices for the header.
 If you don’t see something on the list that works for you, try using “Types” and include a list that relates to your ad.
+You also need a list (at least 3 items) to use this asset.

-- Location: If you’re a local business, the location extension is a must.
-All you have to do is connect Google Ads with Google My Business!
-The extension will show searchers your address, phone number, and when you’re open.
+- Location: If you’re a local business, the location asset is a must.
+All you have to do is connect Google Ads with your Google Business Profile.
+The asset will show searchers your address, phone number, and when you’re open.
 People can click on your location to open up your listing on Google Maps.
+By adding this asset, your location can also appear as an ad on Google Maps.

-- Price: Price is a sticky subject for some companies, but if price is your competitive advantage, consider using the price extension to highlight the price of your product or service.
+- Price: Price is a sticky subject for some companies, but if price is your competitive advantage, consider using the price asset to highlight the price of your product or service.

 - Promotion: Have a sale?
-Highlight it with the promotion extension!
-You can use this extension to let searchers know that you have a 20% off sale for a limited time, and you can add a promo code if you want.
+Highlight it with the promotion asset!
+You can use this asset to let searchers know that you have a 20% off sale for a limited time, and you can add a promo code.

-- Message: If you have the capability, and if it makes sense for your business, this extension enables people to text you straight from your ad.
+- Message: If you have the capability, and if it makes sense for your business, this asset enables people to text you straight from your ad.

-- App: The least-used extension.
-If you have an app, you can have it appear underneath your ad with a call-to-action to download it.
+- App: If you have an app, you can have it appear underneath your ad with a call-to-action to download it.

-Make your ad stand out with ad extensions.
-Which ad would you click?
+Make your ad stand out with ad assets.
+Which ad would you click on?

-Ad extensions have a huge impact on CTR!
-Remember to set up your ad extensions, but don’t set and forget.
+Ad assets have a huge impact on CTR!
+Remember to set up your ad assets, but don’t set and forget.
 Review, test, and see what performs best.

-Check-in on your extensions often to ensure that they’re approved and running!
-Sometimes Google’s system will erroneously flag an extension as limited due to their policy.
-It often makes mistakes — contact their support to get your extensions up and running again.
-Also check that your sitelinks aren’t disapproved due to the destination not working!
+Check-in on your assets often to ensure that they’re approved and running!
+Sometimes Google’s system will erroneously flag an asset as limited due to their policy.
+It often makes mistakes — you can appeal their decision if the option is available.
+If not, contact Google support to get your assets up and running again.

 6. You Kept "Include Google Display Network" Checked